Sea of Vapors

 Oregon Contemporary presents Emily Counts: Sea of Vapors.
 The exhibition is part of Site, a series of site-specific large-scale solo exhibitions by artists of the Pacific Northwest.

 Sea of Vapors invites you in, drawing you to the circle of figures gathering and unifying their shared energy, and to the realm of the Wizard Queen.
 Dreamy, trippy characters bring joy and offer a wink and nod to the magic and symbols throughout Emily Counts’s created world.
 We are having fun here, the figures seem to say; it’s safe for us all to have fun here.
-We're leaving the planet and you can come.*
+We’re leaving the planet and you CAN come.*

 You don’t have to know the artist’s personal references to feel their resonance.
 A matrilineal heritage unfolds within the figures, linking histories of women who have passed away and passed on wisdom to Emily.
 Each figure is a composite of traits from those personal heroes who have informed her as an artist, as a thinker, and as a human.
 Poppy, vivid colors and elemental symbols are shown removed from context, while animal familiars gather.
 Human-animal-supernatural interconnections are made visible but remain mysterious.
 Each viewer brings their own story to these prompts.
 But that isn’t to say that there isn’t a point of view in the work.
 Audiences express that they feel seen and see others reflected in her work.
 One piece by Emily gives me a distinct sensation of my home in the ’90s—watching my mother deftly remove a clip-on earring while twisting a ten-foot phone cord into the pantry to chat with a friend.
 Emily’s figures embody contemporary female archetypes in a power stance with legs apart, exuding power without control or violence.
 There exists a palpable tenderness, passion, and magic in their presence.